 - Smoked paprika: Gives a nice touch to the dish, but you could use regular paprika or omit it entirely if desired.

-- Oregano: It goes well with octopus, but you could sub it for your favorite herb.
+- Oregano: It goes well with octopus, but you could substitute it for your favorite herb.

 - Salt and pepper: To enhance flavor.